webqit/webflo/README.md

 ##### Bundling

 Template `.html` files are bundled from the filesystem into a single file using the [OOHTML CLI](https://github.com/webqit/oohtml-cli) utility.
-On installing the utility, you may want to add the following scripts to your `package.json`.
+On installing this utility, you may want to add the following scripts to your `package.json`.

 ```json
 "generate:html": "oohtml bundle --recursive --auto-embed=page"